taufik-nurrohman/minify/README.md

 @media(min-width:1280px)and(max-width:1919px){color:#f00}
 ~~~

-The idea is that you are responsible for the code you are going to compress.
-If the original code works well, then it is
+The idea is that **you are responsible for the code you are going to compress**.
+If the original code works well, then
-likely that it will work well too after it has been compressed.
+it is likely that it will work well too after it has been compressed.

 Options
 -------